liuyunxh666/gamhub-game-directory/docs/faq.md

 ## How often is content updated?

-GameHub is updated regularly as new games are added or discovered.
+GamHub is updated regularly as new games are added or discovered.
 Categories and listings may be adjusted as the platform evolves.

 ---

-## Is GameHub available worldwide?
+## Is GamHub available worldwide?

 Yes.
-GameHub is accessible globally, subject to regional availability of the original game websites.
+GamHub is accessible globally, subject to regional availability of the original game websites.

 ---

-## Does GameHub collect user data?
+## Does GamHub collect user data?

-GameHub does not require user accounts for browsing or playing games.
+GamHub does not require user accounts for browsing or playing games.
 Basic analytics may be used to improve platform performance and user experience.

 ---